CibyL1226/cse15l-lab-reports/Lab_report_3.md

 The -r option enables recursive searching.
 It searches for the pattern in all files within the specified directory and its subdirectories."

-This command is very useful you wanted to go through the entire directory without having to type out each file out one by one.

 **First example** looks for the string "takeoff" from every files in the same `911report` directory and return them.

-*Input:* `grep -r "takeoff" ~/Documents/GitHub/docsearch/technical/911report`
+*Input:* `grep -r "takeoff" ~/Documents/GitHub/docsearch/technical/911report` (the -r here signifies "recursive" search with in a directory, it can prevent errors and save time when you wanted to explore a pattern within a directory)

 *Output:*
 `/Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-13.2.txt:                after takeoff,"like someone keyed the mike and said everyone stay in your seats."